 - Click the Add Data button to select and add a polyline or polygon feature class.

 You can add more than one feature class to participate in the intersection class.
 The intersections are generated with references to the route network.
 This means each participating feature class in the intersection is paired separately with the parent route network.
 No intersections are generated for the intersections found between the added feature classes, only between routes and the added features.
+Examples of feature classes that could be added for route intersections include county boundaries, railroads, and streams.

 - Select the ID field for the input intersecting feature class.